 With a self-hosted password manager such as Password Secure, all passwords, data and access are hosted, managed and protected on the company’s own servers.
 The software is put into operation on the company’s own servers.
 The licensee takes care of the error-free operation.
 MATESO as the manufacturer provides regular updates and new versions and offers support.

 The advantages of self-hosted software:

 A big advantage of this usage model is the data sovereignty, which remains 100% with the owner of the data.
 Because the software is hosted on the company’s own servers or in its own cloud, all data remains within the company and is not placed in the hands of third parties, as is the case with SaaS applications, for example, or with managed service providers (MSPs).
 For some companies, such as those in the financial services sector, telecommunications, or federal agencies, it may be legally mandatory to host all data in the company’s own environment for security-related reasons.

 Another major benefit from 100% ownership of digital data is the certainty of meeting the requirements of data protection laws.
 With SaaS providers, it is often not apparent how, where and by whom the data is processed, as it is stored on the service provider’s servers.
 It is important to know whether the data is stored on servers in Germany or abroad, such as in the USA.
 It is also crucial whether the servers belong to a US company.
 In this case, secret services and security authorities can access personal data without a court order.
 Potential cyber attacks on a service provider’s server are just as dangerous.
 The larger the service provider and the more customers it has, the higher the risk.

-You can find more information about Password Safe MSP in the blog article Password Safe as a managed service for small businesses.
+You can find more information about Password Secure MSP in the blog article Password Secure as a managed service for small businesses.

-Read more about data ownership in Password Safe here.
+Read more about data ownership in Password Secure here.